thehaguefreek/thehaguefreek.github.io/_posts/2020-05-03-manjaro-auto-install-apps.md

 ---
 layout: post
 comments: true
-title:  "Manjaro Auto Install Apps"
+title:  "Manjaro app install script"
 subtitle:  "How to create a simple script to automatically install all your favourite applications"
 image: /pics/Manjaro_Installation.png
 date:   2020-05-03